 Amplification and detection instrumentation may vary.
-You will need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
-Testing at Promega shows that 26 cycles works well for a variety of swab sample types.
+You will need to optimize protocols including the amount of template DNA, cycle number, injection conditions and loading volume for each laboratory instrument.
+Testing at Promega shows that 26 cycles works well for a variety of sample types.
 Cycle number will need to be optimized in each laboratory for each sample type.

-- 1. Place the reaction plate or tubes in the thermal cycler. - 2.
-Select and run the recommended protocol below.
+- 1. Place the MicroAmp® plate in the thermal cycler. - 2.
+Select and run the recommended protocol.
+The preferred protocol for use with the GeneAmp® PCR System 9700 thermal cycler is provided below.